Wednesday, 10 February 2016

 Because you have the wisdom and the beauty of your parents,

-Unaware that my blood had exploded with those words, I did notice that at that moment the little king had stopped crying, as if he were talking to me also and were saying: 'wait for me at each solstice and each equinox.
+Unaware that my blood had burst with those words, I did notice that at that moment the little king had stopped crying, as if he were talking to me too and he was saying: 'wait for me at each solstice and each equinox.
 You cannot live without me anymore or me without you.
 We only have to wait to recover both from this black hole.
-But I am not going to ever cry by your side.
-And remember that one day I will be waiting for you to teach me to swim."
+But I am not going to ever cry next to you.
+And remember that one day I will be waiting for you to teach me how to swim."

-As in a last flash of sobriety, I remembered to hand him lovingly to Anne-Marie, who was also there that magic August 6.
-In her arms he returned to cry, as I realized another crying.
-Lucy and Luke shed grateful their oceans, looking at me in recognition of my words, with their tearful lances converging in the same flash.
-Both approached trembling with red eyes, refusing to stop crying until I had not embraced them.
-Lucy preferred to kiss me on the cheek; Luke fused with me in a hug, and the friend who had not shown that he was a friend didn't know how to keep that friendship and fell to the ground, rather than sat, in that harmony without balance.
+As in a last sparkle of sobriety, I remembered to hand him lovingly to Anne-Marie, who was also there that magic August 6.
+In her arms he cried again, as I noticed a different whimpering.
+Lucy and Luke shed their oceans gratefully, looking at me in recognition of my words, with their tearful lances meeting in the same flash.
+Both approached me trembling with red eyes, refusing to stop crying until I had not embraced them.
+Lucy preferred to kiss my cheek; Luke joined me in a heartfelt hug, and the friend who had not shown that he was a friend didn't know how to keep that friendship and fell to the ground, rather than sat, in that harmony with no balance.
 A moment later, by imitation, they seemed all to agree and sat down.
 And Anne-Marie again handed the star Regulus, I mean the little king, to his father.
 "Luke, my friend, you already have your wife's happiness and the happiness of your child on your lap, and I have to leave so that their brightness is always pure and crystalline, away from the friend who is not and does not want to smear you.
 You will be happier without me.
-Although you never know what happened to poor Nike, who had to leave and does not know whether he will return."
-I understood at the end what the second half of my shadow was.
+Even when you might never know what happened to poor Nike, who had to leave and does not know whether he will return."
+I finally understood what the second half of my shadow was.
 I could not mix my earth with that earth and hope for no cracks to appear.
 Lucy, Luke and Paul were sacred.
 I would only be a constant trouble, one more crack in their road to happiness, that of the three, a moon that could only give shade, a stain on their star of the day which only moves to its aphelion.
 It would not be right to seek in your heat my perihelion.
-But know that now I must orbit, without knowing how I will be able, around other colder stars.
+So you'd better know that now I must orbit, not knowing how I will be able, around other colder stars.

 I was sitting facing John, the only one perhaps that could see my face, again looking south.
 The others, east and north, around the new family, could not see me.
 Lucy maybe.
-Luke looked at his son, finding I do not know what tender horizons in his crystals, which perhaps still without light, crossed the morning.
-Thinking that I would not see them again was the last axe in those days of one shock after another.
+Luke looked at his son, maybe finding some tender horizons in his crystals, which perhaps still without light, crossed the morning.
+Thinking that I would not see them again was the last axe blow in those days of one shock after another.
 A stream of bloody sweat probably fell down my cheeks.
 A heart eaten by one thousand ants must have protested, calling for a new life, through my eyes.
 I don't know if, though it wasn’t even raining, August cried, because on the ground there was a glass, as if its latest gift had to be a tear.
-But then a helping hand landed on my shoulders returning me for a second to my south.
+But then a helping hand landed on my shoulders taking me for a second back to my south.
 John, making an effort for his voice to be heard in my deafness, was speaking to me:

 − "Stand up a second, Nike.
 I want you to come to my tent.
 Before you go, I want to lend you a book, which I no longer use, about the stars."